Endy Mattress Review (2025)

 Edge Support

 The Endy earned an edge support score of 7.3/10.
-This is an above-average score for a foam mattress.
+This is an very good score for a foam mattress.
 You shouldn’t have any difficulty staying on the bed when you sit on the edge or lie farther away from the middle.

 (Need even more edge support?
 Consider Douglas Original with its higher edge support score of 7.8/10.)